PedroLander/yourlims/README.md

 ![LIMS Screenshot](images/Screenshot_2025-06-26_03-02-17.png)

-YourLIMS is a modern, extensible Laboratory Information Management System (LIMS) built in Python with a professional web frontend.
-It is designed for maximum flexibility, international standards compliance, and seamless integration with laboratory automation and data workflows.
+YourLIMS is a flexible, extensible Laboratory Information Management System (LIMS) built in Python with a modern web frontend.
+The project aims to help labs organize their data and processes using international standards, with a focus on integration and customization.
+While still evolving, YourLIMS is designed to be a practical starting point for FAIR-compliant, automation-ready lab management.

 ## Key Features

 - **International Standard Schemas:**
-  - All database tables are defined using JSON schemas based on international standards (MIBBI/GSC, ISA-Tab, MIxS, etc.), ensuring FAIR data principles and interoperability.
+  - Database tables are defined using JSON schemas based on international standards (MIBBI/GSC, ISA-Tab, MIxS, etc.), supporting FAIR data principles and interoperability.
 - **Modular Architecture:**
   - Each major LIMS area is a separate, extensible Flask blueprint/module (Experiments, Samples, Inventory, Instruments, SOPs, Personnel, QA/QC, Results, Ontology, Integration, Accounting, etc.).
 - **Dynamic Schema & CRUD:**